hpiwowar/citation11k/analysis/stats_knit_.md

 Several studies across several disciplines have found an association between data availability and number of citations recieved by a publication [cite studies below].
 This evidence has been <a href="http://scholar.google.com/scholar?cites=10688057049876523086&amp;as_sdt=5,39&amp;sciodt=0,39&amp;hl=en">frequently referenced</a>, including in new policies that encourage and require data archiving [<a href="http://scholar.google.com/scholar?cites=10688057049876523086&amp;as_sdt=5,39&amp;sciodt=0,39&amp;hl=en">http://datadryad.org/jdap</a>].
 It is important, therefore, to continue to strive for an accurate estimate of possible citation benefit.

 The present study hopes to improve previous estimates in several ways.
 First, the present study is large enough to include many key covariates that may have conflated estimates of citation boost in previous, smaller studies: Number of authors, author publication experience, institution, open access availability, and subject area.
 Second, the current analysis estimates how citation boost levels may change over time.
-Third, the current analysis includes evidence on the number of citations that may be due to data reuse.
+Third, the current analysis includes evidence on patterns of data reuse.

-Gene expression microarray data provides a useful environment for the investigation: despite being valuable for reuse [Dudley] and well-supported by data sharing standards and infrastructure [Barrett], fewer than half of the studies that collect this data make it publicly available [Ochsner, Piwowar 2011].

 ## Methods

-### Citations to gene expression microarray studies

-#### Identification of relevant studies
+###Relationship between data availability and citation

+####Data collection

 <!--begin.rcode dfAttributes, echo=FALSE
 dfAttributes = read.csv("data/PLoSONE2011_rawdata.txt", sep="\t", header=TRUE, stringsAsFactors=F)